CallumLloydJones/Pistachio_classification/README.md

 Some pistachios, for example, are better suited for baking, and others, which are more crunchy, are generally consumed as snacks.
 Pistachio types detection, numbers are extracted by image processing methods.

+### Objectives
+- Gain a deeper understanding of estimators used in classification and hyper-parameter tuning.
+- Provide a visual representation of the data.
+- The algorithm was designed to identify what pistachio type a pistachio belonged to using a feature vector based containing geometrical information.

+## Data Science Methodology

 ### Project Description
 Correlation matrices, box plots, and histograms have been used to clearly visualise trends in the dataset.
 Classification models were trained on a large preprocessed dataset, yielding accurate results.
 The model hyper-parameters were tuned using GridSearchCV which exhaustively considers all parameter combinations which give the best f1-score.
 Receiver Operating Characteristic (ROC) curve was plotted along with a precision-recall curve and precision-recall tradeoff curves.

-### Objectives
-- Gain a deeper understanding of estimators used in classification and hyper-parameter tuning.
-- Provide a visual representation of the data.
-- The algorithm was designed to identify what pistachio type a pistachio belonged to using a feature vector based containing geometrical information.

 ### Data Science Methods
 - Data Preprocessing